ruan-xian/PowerScraper/README.md

 # PowerScraper

+## Latest Stable Build

+You can download the Windows project here - save everything in the folder.

 ## About

 The purpose of this project is to set up an automatable task to download grades from PowerSchool.